 From hospitals to out-patient treatment centers, many healthcare facilities are struggling to provide patient care, ensure the health and safety of medical personnel, and protect vital supplies from theft.
 As IP technology continues to improve the functionality and performance of video surveillance, more and more healthcare facilities are using video monitoring for digital care solutions.
 From thermal cameras to video analytics to remote monitoring IoT sensors, healthcare facilities are using technology to fill the care gap and safely expand patient monitoring.

-Now, more than ever, an Open Platform video management system (VMS) can take on a bigger role beyond traditional security at healthcare facilities.
+Now, more than ever, Milestone’s Open Platform video management system (VMS) can take on a bigger role beyond traditional security at healthcare facilities.
 This real-time data and observation can improve the safety of the patient environment and the quality of care for both patients and hard-working medical personnel.

 Many healthcare facilities currently use network cameras for surveillance, security, and situational awareness throughout the interior and exterior of facilities.
 In addition, different types of IP video devices can assist staff in safely monitoring contagious patients, including thermal, infrared, and high-definition cameras, to name a few.